top of page

 • Use pre-made page templates and customize them

-• Upload your fonts, colors, and brand style
+• Choose your fonts, and brand colors

 👉 Start designing with Canva